Have you Settled Things with God?

 For all our wicked sin, was placed upon Him; as our substitute.
 All God’s wrath, which should have been placed upon our heads for our sins, was placed on His.

 Yet at Gethesemne, He settled the matter.
-He had come to do these very things, so He had to do them; but it was settled there, that He would do them.
+He had come to do these very things, so He willed to do them; so it was settled there, that He would do them.
 For they were the Father’s Will.
 And that is what He wanted.

 And He did all His Father’s Will, even unto death.